ksridhar3/WeatherWatchFace/README.md

-# Go Ubiquitous
+# Weather watchface
-Go Ubiquitous
+Weather watchface

 Please add the API key in build.gradle file of the application